top of page

 Many different types of fowl, most small birds.
 Grebe, Egret, Heron, Buzzard, Red Kite, Gulls, Water rail, Oystercatcher, Goldcrest, Peregrine, Kestrel and Owls.

 Deer on occasion and Mink, Otter have been reported.
+There are two nest boxes with cameras you can observe.

 During the warmer months many types of Dragon and Damselfly.